ponty/EasyProcess/README.rst

  - timeout
  - unittests
  - crossplatform, development on linux
+ - global config file with program aliases

 Known problems:
  - shell is not supported
+ - pipes are not support supported
  - large stdout/stderr was not tested, maybe not efficent
  - stdout/stderr is set only after the subprocess has finished
  - stop() does not kill whole subprocess tree
+ - Python 3 is not supported

 Basic usage
 ============